IgorBuchelnikov/ObservableComputations/README.md

 You can compare these library and ObservableComputations in action, see [ObservableComputations.Samples](https://github.com/IgorBuchelnikov/ObservableComputations.Samples).

-## Status
-ObservableComputations library is ready to use in production.
-All essential functions is implemented and covered by unit-tests.

-The current version uses weak event handlers [CollectionChanged](https://docs.microsoft.com/en-us/dotnet/api/system.collections.specialized.inotifycollectionchanged.collectionchanged?view=netframework-4.8) and [PropertyChanged]( https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.inotifypropertychanged.propertychanged?view=netframework-4.8) (weak events on the subscriber side).
-The event is unsubscribed from the weak handler in the finalizer of the ObservableComputations class.
-In most cases, this mechanism works correctly, but in some cases (presumably highly loaded WPF applications) object finalizers are not called and instances of the ObservableComputations classes accumulate in the f-reachible queue, leading to memory leaks.
-I'm currently working on switching to strong event handlers and adding an explicit unsubscribe API.

 ## Unit test coverage

 The code is covered by unit tests by?% According to JetBrains DotCover.
 Does all the tests take? hours.